wp-plugins/advanced-iframe/readme.txt

 If you have some radio elements empty after the update simply select the one you like and save again.

 == Changelog ==
+= 6.5.3 =
+- Fix: https iframe on https did show an error message which is wrong.
+Now the message only is shown if http pages are included to https pages.

+= 6.5.2 =
+- Fix: Wordpress updates where not shown because of a missing return value.
+Now only the ones for advanced iframe are blocked as it should be.

+= 6.5.1 =
+- New: Wordpress 4.2.4 is supported
+- Fix: An anonymous function was used which is supported since php 5.3.
+But older php versions failed in the administration.
+Now the "old" way is used and the plugin is now compatible with older php versions again.

+= 6.5 =
+- New: Tab navigation in the administration.
+- New: The browser detection is now supporting "browser" and "desktop" also.
+- New: include_html was added which does write the given string directly instead an iframe.
+This is helpful e.g. for a fallback text/link when the browser detection is used and a device is detected where your content does not work or should not be shown.
+Now you can print a message or display an image there.
+- New: Browscap version 6005 lite 7th June 2016 is now included.
+It is much smaller than the previous version which had a lot of overhead which where not needed here.
+(Pro)
+- New: A button for full screen iframes was added it does set all the required styles and settings for a fullscreen iframe (pro).
+- New: hide_content_until_iframe_color was added.
+This hides the parent content with the given color until the iframe is loaded.
+This is very usefull if you want to use a fullscreen iframe and the parent content should never be shown (pro).
+- New: css calc() support for width and height.
+This makes it possible to do calcuations like 100%-200px at the height and the width.
+See http://caniuse.com/#feat=calc for browser support (pro).
+- New: Added a few new sections for better usability of the administation: "Zoom", "Lazy load" and "Url parameters"
+- New: Above the editor a button next to the media button was added to include a basic iframe shortcode.
+For later versions it is planned that the attributes for the button can be specified in the config.
+- New: When zoom is used the browser detection is needed.
+This does need a lot of memory.
+A temp file is now created before the check and removed after the check.
+So if the check does now fail because of a memory crash this file is not deleted and the script does not do the check.
+You only loose the IE8 support for zoom.
+The temp file is advanced-iframe-custom/browser-check-failed.txt and if you get mory memory you can remove this file to enable the check again (pro).
+- New: A message is shown if you include a http iframe to a https page as many major browsers do block this.
+Therefore it does not make sense to use this setup.
+- New: The ai_external.js has now a timestamp.
+There you can then see if you use the latest version or maybe see a cached one!
+- New: The resize on element resize script is overwritten if jQuery is loaded after the ai_external.js script again.
+Now a warning is shown (pro)
+- New: user info and user meta of the src attribute have now an additional help which settings are available (pro)
+- New: The generate shortcode button does now only generate the include_* values if they are set as the other settings are ignored than.
+- Fix: show_part_of_iframe_x and show_part_of_iframe_y are now always added to the generated iframe code if show_part_of_iframe is enabled (pro).
+- Fix: Added overflow:auto to the wrapper div.
+This fixed the problem returning a height of 0 of the wrapper element in chrome if the elements inside are floating: http://webdesignerwall.com/tutorials/css-clearing-floats-with-overflow
+- Fix: The % info text of the area selector was improved.
+- Fix: [ and ] in the security error message where not html encoded.
+This lead to a strange error message if another plugin is wrapped around and calling do_shortcode.
+- Fix: The max-width for the sourounding div when responsive iframes are enabled where missing a ; which leads to a invalid css value.
+- Fix: Added missing links in the documentation at the responsive iframe settings.
+- Fix: auto_zoom_by_ratio was missing in the generated shortcode.
+- Fix: position:absolute is now optional (use_zoom_absolute_fix = "true") as it seems is also causes problems at other layouts.

+= 6.4 =
+- New: The first video tutorial is avilable: http://www.tinywebgallery.com/blog/advanced-iframe/advanced-iframe-video-tutorials
+- New: Links to external pages can be opened in a simple fullscreen lightbox (Pro).
+See example 32 on http://www.tinywebgallery.com/blog/advanced-iframe/advanced-iframe-pro-demo/change-links-targets
+- New: The iframe url can be returned back to parent and added to the url (Pro).
+This url does than also load this iframe content again.
+Supported on the same domain and with the external workaround (Pro).
+See: http://www.tinywebgallery.com/blog/advanced-iframe/advanced-iframe-pro-demo/add-iframe-url-to-parent
+- New: hide_part_of_iframe does now support links (Pro)!
+Therefore it is now possible to add areas with custom links.
+See the updated demo 8 on http://www.tinywebgallery.com/blog/advanced-iframe/advanced-iframe-pro-demo/hide-a-part-of-the-iframe
+- New: hide_part_of_iframe elements are hidden until the page is loaded to avoid that this blocks are shown without the iframe. this is only enabled if hide until loaded is enabled!
+- New: Support for pdfs inside the iframe (Pro).
+If you include a pdf google doc is used to include the pdf.
+This solution  looks the same on all browsers.
+If you want to use the native pdf renderer of the browser/your system add NATIVE: before the url.
+Like NATIVE:http://www.example.com/pdf.pdf  DEMO NEEDED
+- New: All attributes from the user info and the user meta are available as replace parameters in the src attribute (Pro).
+- New: Extract parts from the parent url and adds it to the iframe url (Pro).
+See urlpath at the description of "Url"
+- New: Extract parts from the parent query and add it to the iframe url (Pro).
+See query at the description of "Url"
+- New: Parameters from POST requests are alse extracted.
+If GET and POST are given the GET parameter is used.
+- New: Add css directly to an iframe on the same domain (Pro).
+This does than support !important also.
+- New: Add css and js files to the iframe for the same domain or with the external workaround (Pro)
+- New: Custom css and js files can be created/viewed/edited/removed in the administration.
+- New: Marker css classes are added to the body and the first level of the elements in the iframe: add_css_class_iframe (Pro).
+It is than now possible to apply different changes to different pages in the iframe.
+- New: You can now reload the iframe in a certain interval: reload_interval (Pro)
+- New: A filter for the settings does now exist.
+Simply type for a search term and only the matching settings are shown.
+- New: An icon is now shown which settings are saved to the ai_external.js
+- New: An icon is now shown where a special demo does exist.
+- New: The dependeny to jQuery is now optional.
+This avoids double loading of jQuery if e.g. your theme does load jQuery not the wordpress way.
+- New: ai.js is only loaded if the advanced_iframe shortcode is on the page.
+"Include ai.js in the footer" has to be set to true to enable this.
+- New: Auto zoom by ratio if the height cannot be measured but the ratio is known (Pro).
+- New  allowfullscreen is now also available in the free version as this is a default html element.
+- New: Settings link on the plugin page
+- New: External history page http://www.tinywebgallery.com/aip-history.htm
+- New: Improved documentation
+- New: A text is shown if ai_extenal.js file does not exist yet.
+- New: Width in the external workaround is now first checking if a width style is set and only if not found the measuring is done.
+This can solve problems with hidden elements!
+Also if you hide elements you should also set the width to 0 to avoid such issues.If you use the internal hide function hidden elements are set to a height and width of 0.
+- New: Tested up to Wordpress 4.2.2
+- Fix: The plugin does now work fine with the royal theme from codecanyon again!
+The theme and the plugin where using the same variable for the options.
+Now a unique variable name is used.
+- Fix: Changed && in the Javascript to two if statements to avoid problems with wptexturize and other page optimizing plugins
+- Fix: Browser detection for mobile and android was not working because in the detection file e.g. isMobileDevice was changed to ismobiledevice.
+Now this works fine again ;).
+(Pro)
+- Fix: Show one element on the local domain was fixed.
+- Fix: aiResizeIframeHeightById has now a a try catch to detect configuration errors.
+- Fix: position:absolute is added to the iframe at zoom to fix issues on some pages.

 = 6.3.7 =
 - Testet with 4.2.3